-- Rubric 2.3: How does the candidate support student development and demonstration of academic language in relation to the content-specific learning goal(s)? - Rubric 2.4: How does the candidate incorporate educational technology (digital/virtual tools and resources) to provide opportunities for students to achieve and/or demonstrate the content-specific learning goals(s)? - Rubric 2.5: How does the candidate use informal assessment to monitor students' deep understanding of content (higher-order thinking skills) and adjust instruction to meet the needs of all learners? - Rubric 2.6: How does the candidate engage students in self-assessment to build their awareness of what they have learned and support their progress toward meeting learning goal(s)? - Rubric 2.7: How does the candidate use results of informal assessments, including student self-assessment, to provide feedback to students about how to improve or revise their work to continue progress toward and/or beyond the learning goal(s)?
+- Rubric 2.3: How does the candidate support student development and demonstration of academic language in relation to the content-specific learning goal(s)? - Rubric 2.4: How does the candidate incorporate educational technology (digital/virtual tools and resources) to provide opportunities for students to use these tools and resources to enhance, improve, and/or demonstrate knowledge, skills, and/or abilities related to the learning goal(s)?

+- Rubric 2.5: How does the candidate use informal assessment to monitor and support the students' deep learning of content (age and/or developmentally appropriate higher-order thinking skills) and adjust instruction to meet the needs of learners? - Rubric 2.6: How does the candidate model and engage the students in self-assessment to build their awareness of what they have learned, provide feedback, and support their progress toward meeting content-specific learning goal(s) and ELD goal(s), if appropriate? - Rubric 2.7: How does the candidate use results of informal assessments and/or student self-assessment to provide actionable feedback to students about how to improve or revise their work to continue progress toward and/or beyond the learning goal(s)?